seanogt/macbook_setup/README.md

 Run ansible-playbook:

-`main.yml -i inventory -K from the mac-dev-playbook directory`
+`ansible-playbook main.yml -i inventory -K from the mac-dev-playbook directory`

 The macdefaults.sh script can be run separately as a standalone bash script (for now!).